Use a manifest file to configure your app

 Export a manifest

-This command exports a specific app's manifest.
+This command exports the manifest of a specific app.
 It will be saved as a JSON file in the current directory.

 mapps manifest:export